 At Anne of Cleves House you can explore how the Tudors and Elizabethans lived, worked and relaxed at home.

 Find out about the part played by this beautiful medieval house in the story of one of England’s most famous kings, Henry VIII.
 Other highlights include the authentically furnished kitchen and the garden which uses traditional plants and Tudor planting schemes.

-Our new Cafe and Tudor tea garden is now open.
-There is a separate access to the museum which allows non museum visitors to come and enjoy a drink in the setting of this beautiful former home.
+Our café and Tudor tea garden has a separate access to the museum which allows non-museum visitors to come and enjoy a drink in the setting of this beautiful former home.
 For more details click on Anne of Cleves Cafe & Tudor Tea Garden on left hand menu.

 10.00am to 4.00pm Tuesday to Saturday

 11.00am to 4.00pm Sunday, Monday and Bank Holidays

 11.00am to 5.00pm Sunday, Monday and Bank Holidays